basho/basho_docs/source/languages/en/riak/theory/concepts/index.md

 MapReduce
 ---------

-[[MapReduce|Using MapReduce]] in Riak allows you to process your data in real-time in parallel utilizing the hardware resources of your entire cluster.
+[[MapReduce|Using MapReduce]] in Riak allows you to process your data in real time in parallel utilizing the hardware resources of your entire cluster.
 MapReduce jobs are described in JSON using a set of nested hashes describing the inputs, phases, and timeout for a job.
 A job can consist of an arbitrary number of Map and Reduce phases.
-For this reason, MapReduce in Riak can be thought of as a real-time "mini-Hadoop".
+For this reason, MapReduce in Riak can be thought of as a real time "mini-Hadoop".
 A job is submitted via HTTP and the results are returned in JSON-encoded form.
 (A Protocol Buffers interface is also supported.)